JCervantesB/JCervantesB/README.md

-- 👋 Hi, I’m @JCervantesB
-- 👀 I'm interested in the development of web and mobile applications...
-- 🌱 I’m currently learning JS, NodeJS, Python, Django, Flask and Flutter...
-- 💞️ I'm interested in collaborating with the Odoo Community...
-- ✨ I've been developing basic modules for Odoo for about 2 year

 <!---
 JCervantesB/JCervantesB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.